openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 GEE has implemented version control and version history for all scripts and repositories written on the platform.
 To access the version control, Select the history icon next to a script in order to compare or revert it to an older version.

 .. figure:: ../_images/workflows/area_estimation/gee_scripts.png
-   :alt: The GEE scripts tab.
+   :alt: The GEE scripts tab
    :width: 450
    :align: center

 Detailed information can be found under “Development Environments: Earth Engine Code Editor” here: https://developers.google.com/earth-engine/guides/playground

 .. figure:: ../_images/workflows/area_estimation/earth_engine_code_editor.png
-   :alt: GEE code editor.
+   :alt: GEE code editor
    :align: center

 .. _Section 5.5: